awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_LIBRARY.md

 WITH CREDENTIALS AS
 'aws_access_key_id=<temporary-access-key-id>;aws_secret_access_key=<temporary-secret-access-key>;token=<temporary-token>'
 ```
-For more information, see [Temporary Security Credentials](copy-usage_notes-access-permissions.md#r_copy-temporary-security-credentials)
+For more information, see [Temporary security credentials](copy-usage_notes-access-permissions.md#r_copy-temporary-security-credentials)

  REGION \[AS\] *aws\_region*
 The AWS Region where the Amazon S3 bucket is located\.
 REGION is required when the Amazon S3 bucket isn't in the same AWS Region as the Amazon Redshift cluster\.
 The value for *aws\_region* must match an AWS Region listed in the table in the [REGION](copy-parameters-data-source-s3.md#copy-region) parameter description for the COPY command\.